-Inside of the bamboo garden at the San Diego Botanic Garden stands a plant that, for now, looks like a green missile.
+Inside of the bamboo garden at the San Diego Botanic Garden stood a plant that, for several days, looked like a green missile.

-In a few days, give or take, that plant will no longer be green and will be shooting off a smell that isn’t quite as deadly as a missile – but pretty close.
+By earlier this week, however, the plant was no longer green and gave off a smell that isn’t quite as deadly as a missile — but pretty close.

 The plant, Amorphophallus titanium, which is best known by its nickname ‘Corpse Flower,’ is known for the stench it emits (some say it smells like a dead animal or rotten flesh) and its spectacularly fast blooming peak.